 Some may have things in common (i.e. sing, sculpt, swim).
 Y’all could also take note of the things y’all already happen to do through the day.
 Don’t forget routine items of self-care for your system and body.
 Y’all can ask friends, family, etc. for ideas about what they know y’all already do and consider them for y’all’s list.
 Some items should be entirely portable and so-called easy, like breathing exercises, and some may be things that are infrequent or require external resources like getting a massage.

-- eating three healthy meals a day
+- eating your optimal meals each day

 - doing something y’all enjoy — like playing a musical instrument, watching a favorite TV show, knitting, or reading a good book

-- doing a relaxation exercise
+- following a relaxation practice

 - writing in your& journal